-Linux Virtual Machines on Hyper-V
+Linux and FreeBSD Virtual Machines on Hyper-V

-Applies To: Hyper-V Server 2012, Windows Server 2008 R2, Windows Server 2012 R2, Microsoft Hyper-V Server Technical Preview, Windows Server 2012, Hyper-V Server 2012 R2, Windows 10 Technical Preview, Windows Server Technical Preview, Windows 8
+Applies To: Hyper-V Server 2012, Windows 8.1, Windows Server 2008 R2, Windows Server 2012 R2, Microsoft Hyper-V Server Technical Preview, Windows Server 2012, Hyper-V Server 2012 R2, Windows 10 Technical Preview, Windows Server Technical Preview, Windows 8

 Linux distributions or FreeBSD releases that contain built-in LIS or BIS drivers.

-Known issues and workarounds for each distribution.
+Known issues and workarounds for each distribution or release.

-Feature description for each LIS feature.
+Feature description for each LIS or BIS feature.